Get Involved |

 - Federal funding for research has increased dramatically over the past 20 years—and advocates continue to push for more.

 There is still more to be done.
 You can make a difference by advocating on the national level or helping raise awareness in your local community.
+Here are a few options:

-You can also apply to become an ALS Research Ambassador through the Northeast ALS Consortium (NEALS).
-After your training, you can join other people living with ALS, caregivers, and surviving family members to help influence and improve the ALS research process.
+- You can also apply to become an ALS Research Ambassador through the Northeast ALS Consortium (NEALS).
+After training, you can join other people living with ALS, caregivers, and surviving family members to help influence and improve the ALS research process.

 |